 It is with immense gratitude we share that the MIBFN 2021 Annual Report is now available.
 This would not be possible without the dedication and love of the MIBFN team, community collaborators, local breastfeeding supporters, and sponsoring partners who care so deeply about breastfeeding families throughout Michigan.
 We are so grateful to you and thankful for all the heart you bring to these efforts!

-Community Partner Reports
+Community Building Reports

 We are grateful to share the FY 2021 CORE Cohort Report.
 The cohort is currently composed of 12 Black and Indigenous breastfeeding supporters and organizations who have chosen collaboration over competition.
 We were initially awarded mini-grants through MDHHS and Michigan Breastfeeding Network to advance our work, centering Black and Indigenous families in the reclamation and restoration of traditional birth and breast/bodyfeeding practices that have sustained our families for centuries.
 Our work is initially focused in the areas of COVID-19, young mothers and fathers, and child care.
 We work collaboratively in sisterhood (not cis-terhood) to network, incubate, take action, and achieve outcomes in solidarity with the families in our communities.